This post may contain affiliate links.

 - Add flour slurry and whipped yogurt to the beef stew.

 - Serve it with garnish and lemon wedges.
-(Ideally, it should be served 3-4 hours after cooking that is leftovers taste best.)
+(Ideally, it should be served 3-4 hours after cooking that is why leftovers taste best.)

 Nihari pairs best with naan or kulcha, you can also enjoy it with karak double roti or toasted bread.
 However, you can pair it with most bread.
-Rice is almost never served as a side.
+Rice is never served as a side.

-But that's somewhat secondary, the real heroes are garnish, julienne ginger, large and less spicy green chilli sliced, freshly chopped cilantro and lemon wedges.
-Nihari is festive food meant to be dressed up for the occasion with proper garnish.
+Garnish: But that's somewhat secondary, the real heroes are garnish, julienned ginger, large and less spicy green chili sliced, freshly chopped cilantro, and lemon wedges.

-Tips
+Expert Tips

 - Try to make Beef Nihari 4-6 hours ahead and let it sit for a few hours for enhanced flavors.
 People usually cook it at night and store it in the fridge until the next day.